zksync-association/zknation-data/README.md

 1. Use the [block explorer](https://etherscan.io/address/0x303a465B659cBB0ab36eE643eA362c509EEb5213#writeProxyContract) frontend or suitable wallet interfaces that support contract interactions.
 2. In the interface, fill out the function `requestL2TransactionDirect` with the following parameters from the generated output.
-*Note*: `payableAmount` means the ether amount to send with the transaction, which should be equal to the `value` field from the output converted from wei to ether.
 3. Execute the contract call with the generated calldata and the eligible address.

 For example, if you connect your wallet on Etherscan, you can call the contract directly from the UI: